azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab6-objectsAndArrays.md

 ## Using variables to define t-shirt sizes

-This section is key to start defining the standards that you want to incororate into your designs.
-We are starting to create building block templates that provide a great deal of flexibility, but the danger there is that as a business or as a sertvice provider that flexibility leads to a lack of standardisation that can impact your ongoing support of provisioned systems.
+This section is key to start defining the standards that you want to incorporate into your designs.
+We are starting to create building block templates that provide a great deal of flexibility, but the danger there is that as a business or as a service provider, that flexibility leads to a lack of standardisation that can impact your ongoing support of provisioned systems.
 Therefore creating sensible groupings can help here.
 There are commonly called t-shirt sizes.
 The Azure platform itself does this.
 When you provision a [DSv3](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv3-series-sup1sup) virtual machine, you select from various sizes.
 As you go up the sizes you have more vCPUs, more memory, larger temp storage, more storage IOPS and network bandwidth, and a higher number of possible data disks and NICs.
 You do not have full flexibility on selecting a server with, for instance, a low number of vCPUs but a large amount of memory.
-(You'll find other VM series that offer different rations, but you get the point.)
+(You'll find other VM series that offer different ratios, but you get the point.)

 You can do the same sort of thing for your deployments.
-Here is an examples:
+Here is an example:

 #### VM t-shirts